-The New York City Department of Education (DOE) is the largest public school system in the United States with nearly 1.1 million students and 80,000 teachers in over 1,700 schools.
+As a lead sponsor of NYCSEF, the New York City Department of Education (DOE) is the largest public school system in the United States with nearly 1.1 million students and 80,000 teachers in over 1,700 schools.
 Under Chancellor Carmen Fariña leadership, the DOE has renewed its commitment to working collaboratively with parents, educators, school communities and external stakeholders to improve student achievement and ensure every child graduates from high school prepared for college, a career and a future as a productive critically-thinking citizen.
-The foundation of all DOE policies and initiatives is the Four Pillars.

 The Intel International Science and Engineering Fair (Intel ISEF), a program of Society for Science & the Public, is the world’s largest international pre-college science competition.
 Annually, more than 1,500 high school students from about 70 countries, regions and territories showcase their independent research at Intel ISEF and compete for over $3 million in prizes and scholarships.